-(16) The COO may lay down such special conditions as he/she considers necessary.
+16. The University Secretary may lay down such special conditions as he/she considers necessary.
 These may include (but are not limited to):

-(b) that an adequate number of suitable stewards must be available, in addition to any University security staff that the COO may feel should be present to maintain good order;
+b) that an adequate number of suitable stewards must be available, in addition to any University security staff that the University Secretary may feel should be present to maintain good order;

 c) special arrangements for the chairing of a meeting, and as to the circumstances in which the meeting may or must be terminated prematurely;